 Top 6 Gatlinburg Scenic Drives You Won’t Want to Miss

-Are you looking to enjoy the breathtaking views around Gatlinburg, TN but don’t feel like leaving the comfort of your car?
-You’re in luck.
-Gatlinburg is full of scenic drives for all to enjoy.
-Gather your friends and family, pack some snacks and hit the road.
-Here are six Gatlinburg scenic drives you won’t want to miss when visiting the area.
+Are you looking to enjoy the breathtaking views around Gatlinburg TN, but don’t feel like leaving the comfort of your car?
+You’re in luck!
+Gatlinburg is full of scenic drives for everyone to enjoy.
+Gather your friends and family, pack some snacks, and hit the road.
+Here are 6 Gatlinburg scenic drives you won’t want to miss when visiting the area.

-Newfound Gap Road, one of the most popular scenic drives in the Smoky Mountain area, stretches from Gatlinburg, TN to Cherokee, NC.
-You’ll be able to see many different types of forestry and beautiful mountain views during your drive.
-There are even pull-offs along the road so visitors can stop to take pictures to capture the scenery.
+Newfound Gap Road, one of the most popular scenic drives in the Smoky Mountain area, stretches from Gatlinburg TN to Cherokee NC.
+You’ll be able to see many different types of trees and beautiful mountain views during your drive.
+There are even pull-offs along the road, so visitors can stop and take pictures to capture the scenery.

 3. Cades Cove Loop Road

 Cades Cove Loop Road is another popular road to travel in the Smoky Mountains.
 The scenic drive is perfect for those hoping to catch a glimpse of wildlife.
-It provides the opportunity for visitors to spot black bear, coyote, deer, turkeys and more!
-This 11-mile road also offers views of historic cabins.
-It is the most-visited area of the Great Smoky Mountains National Park; you’ll just have to see for yourself why.
+It provides the opportunity for visitors to spot black bears, coyotes, deer, turkeys, and even raccoons!
+This 11-mile road also offers views of historic cabins and the mountains.
+It is one of the most-visited areas of the Great Smoky Mountains National Park.

 4. Rich Mountain Road